Services

-Special Collections has an active archives education program that connects our unique materials to Colby’s curriculum and supports faculty teaching and student learning.
+Special Collections & Archives has an active archives education program that connects our unique materials to Colby’s curriculum and supports faculty teaching and student learning.

 To make an appointment to discuss teaching possibilities, please email Erin Rhodes, Archives Education Librarian.

-Scholarly publishing platform that preserves examples of the intellectual, creative, and scholarly culture of the Colby College Community.
-It is a collection of outstanding student work, faculty scholarship, college records, campus history, and the unique materials of the Libraries’ Special Collections and Archives.
+Digital Commons contains a searchable collection of outstanding student work, faculty scholarship, college records, campus history, and the unique materials of the Libraries’ Special Collections & Archives.

 Special Collections staff members are happy to assist faculty and staff with research projects, questions, and reference requests.
 We provide individual research consultations in person, by phone, or by e-mail.